Melek Bilge

-Melek Bilge (born March 23, 1989 in Istanbul, Turkey) is a Turkish professional basketball player.
+Melek Bilge (born March 23, 1989, in Istanbul, Turkey) is a Turkish professional basketball player.
 Melek's parents are Bosniak immigrants from Serbia.
 She has both Turkish and Serbian citizenship.
-She currently plays for Bodrum Belediyesi in Second League of Turkey at position center.
+She currently plays for Bodrum Belediyesi in the Second League of Turkey as a center.

 Career

 On 21 July 2010, Galatasaray Medical Park announced that Melek had joined the team on a five-year contract.